Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Julio D Dávila is Professor of Urban Policy and International Development, and Director of the Development Planning Unit, UCL.

 A civil engineer and urban development planner, I have over 25 years’ international experience in research and consultancy projects in 15 countries in Latin America, the Middle East, Africa and Asia.
 As an academic interested in practice, in recent years my work has focused on the role that local governments in cities of the Global South can play in social and political transformation.
 Much of my teaching arises from my research interests.
-I explore how economic and spatial development has been historically shaped by industrialisation, and how infrastructure can help shape people’s lives and potential for development.
+I explore how infrastructure can help shape people’s lives and its links with development.
 In my research I have also examined the importance for development of understanding urbanisation processes, rural-urban linkages and the potential embodied in the peri-urban interface.

 Prior to joining UCL, for six years I was a research fellow at the International Institute for Environment and Development (IIED) in London and Buenos Aires, where I worked on a number of research projects in Latin America and Sub-Saharan Africa, under the leadership of the late Argentinian urbanist and historian, Dr Jorge E Hardoy.
 In 1988 at IIED I co-founded the journal Environment and Urbanization, currently published by Sage, and one of the most influential and widely quoted international journals in the urban field.